nook1208/english/365-questions/README.md

 My life would be tragic if I didn't have enough money to live on.
 No matter how much a loved one is around, it will be even more unhappy if she cannot serve a full meal and let her sleep comfortably in a warm house.
 Money is not all of my life, but without it, the reality will affect my personality and eventually lead to unhappy life.

+## Q25.
+When is it time to stop calculating risk and rewards and just do what you know is right?
+I'm always trying to set my plan for a day or week.
+It makes me spend my time more efficiently.
+But sometimes I used to be tired of the things that I plan.
+I know that I have to do something that I planned.
+However there is the most important thing.
+It's my health.
+Health is my highest priority.
+Even if I should do something that I planned, I won't do anything if I get stress a lot because of it.
+I think that people should manage their stress in every day.
+We can handle it by taking a rest.
+These days especially I couldn't have enough time to study something because I should prepare my wedding.
+So I just used to have a break.
+This is the time that I just do what I know is right.

 ## Reference
 https://www.marcandangel.com/2011/03/14/365-thought-provoking-questions-to-ask-yourself-this-year/